Updated on June 30th, 2020

-One afternoon, I was going to cross the street, but felt hesitation and waited.
-And lo and behold, there was a cyclist about to cross my path whom I hadn’t seen because of the glare of the sun in my eyes.
+One afternoon, I was going to cross the street, but I suddenly felt hesitant, so I waited.
+And lo and behold, there was a cyclist about to cross my path; I hadn’t seen him because of the glare of the sun in my eyes.
 (Mind you, I still recommend checking carefully before crossing the street! 😊 )

-Another time, I forgot a book I had just bought in a café where I’d had lunch, not even noticing the absence of the book when, straight after, I went on a three-hour walk in a nearby park.
-On my way home, at the end of the day, I passed that café again, feeling irresistibly drawn to it and thinking that perhaps I ought to buy some bread there.
-(Paradoxically, I don’t even eat bread!)
+Another time, I forgot a book I had just bought in a café where I’d had lunch.
+I didn’t even notice the absence of the book when, straight after, I went on a three-hour walk in a nearby park with a friend.
+On the way home, at the end of the day, I passed that café again and felt irresistibly drawn to it.
+I thought that perhaps I ought to buy some bread there.
+(Which is a bit of a paradox, as I don’t even eat bread!)
 But I followed the hunch, and entered the café.
 I was one of the last customers before closing time.
 Only then it hit me that I didn’t have my book and might well have left it there.
 I asked the girl behind the counter about it, and, sure enough, she’d found and kept it, even though she didn’t think anyone would come back for it!
-(And that is why I own the Complete Works of John Keats to this day. 😊 )
+(And that is why I still own the Complete Works of John Keats to this day. 😊 )

-On another occasion, I was looking for a special, meaningful event to celebrate my fiftieth birthday, and found it by a chain of synchronous events: Enchanted by Alison Croggon’s fantastic stories of Bards (which I had picked up on a whim in a charity shop), I had a sudden impulse to research modern Bards and found a Druid retreat place, in a different part of the country, which offered Sacred Body Art weekends.
-This really struck me as the perfect way to enter my fifties and start embodying the woman I wanted to be.
+On another occasion, I was looking for a special, meaningful event to celebrate my fiftieth birthday, and I found it by a chain of synchronous events: Enchanted by Alison Croggon’s fantastic stories of Bards (which I had picked up on a whim in a charity shop and kept on my book shelf for a year without reading it), I had a sudden impulse to research modern Bards.
+I found a Druid retreat place, half a day away from where I live, which offered Sacred Body Art weekends.
+This struck me as the perfect way to start my fifties and begin embodying the woman I wanted to be.
 I checked the dates: The only time they were running that weekend that year was exactly on my fiftieth birthday!
 Needless to say that I signed up on the spot.
-Imagine my surprise when I found, later, that my herbalist (yes, the very one mentioned above) was also going to be at the weekend, supporting the group! 😊
+Imagine my surprise when I found, later, that my local herbalist was also going to be at the weekend, supporting the group as a cook! 😊

 These days, I pay attention to my gut feeling